 One Rincon Hill can be seen from almost anywhere around here, one of the tallest all-residential structures west of the Mississippi, and one of the most significant additions to the San Francisco skyline since the 1970s.
 One Rincon, on 1st Street between Bryant and Harrison streets, stretches 60 stories and 605 feet above the bay (that’s taller than the Washington Monument).
 The building reflects the Bay Area’s penchant for technology: A water tower on top balances it in earthquakes, and it indicates forecasted weather through 25 multi-colored LED lights.

-On a smaller scale Red’s Java House, is a much-loved waterfront dive and San Francisco institution at Pier 30.
+On a smaller scale Red’s Java House is a much-loved San Francisco institution at Pier 30.